owstack/hapi-blockchain/README.md

 [![Coverage Status](https://img.shields.io/coveralls/owstack/hapi-blockchain.svg?style=flat-square)](https://coveralls.io/r/owstack/hapi-blockchain)

-This is a Hapi.js plugin for connecting to a cluster of Bitcoin, Bitcoin Cash, or Litecoin services via RPC.
+This is a Hapi.js plugin for connecting to a cluster of Bitcoin, Bitcoin Cash, or Litecoin services via RPC and ZeroMQ.

 This plugin binds to the hapi server and emits events on incoming blocks, transactions, or address txids.